English name: Jagor’s Water Snake (aka: “Bangkok Mud Snake”)

 Scientific name: Enhydris jagorii

 Description: To 68cm long.
-A short, thick snake.
-Head is short and rounded.
-Body is grayish-brown to dark brown with black blotches in a line down the sides.
+A short, thick snake with moderate head.
+Body is grayish-brown to dark brown with large black blotches in a line down the sides and smaller blotches along the top.
 Underbelly is pale.

-Similar Species: Chanard’s Mud Snake has a light yellow line and row of small dark spots on the sides rather than larger dark blotches.
+Chanard’s Mud Snake has a pale line below a row of small dark spots rather than larger dark blotches, 2nd pair of chin shields longer than the first, and 21 scale rows at the neck.

-Bocourt’s Water Snake is much larger and has narrow yellow banding on black/brown background coloration.
+Bocourt’s Water Snake is larger and has narrow yellow banding on black/brown background coloration.

 Habitat: Found in floodplains, freshwater swamps and shallow marshes, including artificial wetlands and rice paddies.